 Q. What are the technical limitations of FRED?

 Broadly speaking, there are two.
 Firstly, FRED hosts Node-RED behind a proxy and firewall, so there is no way to communicate with your instance of Node-RED except through FRED.
 This means that only certain input nodes or configurations work.
 Secondly, because FRED is a cloud service, you don’t have access to nodes that depend on underlying OS for storage and sensors.
-We currently don’t allow you to install your own nodes.
-We plan to address some of these limitations in future releases.
 Depending on your subscription and associated time and node count limits, instances may stop running after a period of time.

 Q. What is your roadmap for FRED?